Structured Shrinkage Priors: Structured Shrinkage Priors

-\paragraph{Relationships Between SHP Priors:} Relationships between these priors, as well as the independent Laplace and multivariate normal distributions are depicted in Figure~\ref{fig:chart}.
-The SNG and SPB priors are equivalent to each other when $c = q = 1$ and they generalize the independent Laplace prior.
-Both the SNG and SPB priors also generalize the multivariate normal prior in the limit as $c \rightarrow \infty$ or $q \rightarrow 2$.
+\paragraph{Relationships Between Priors:} Figure~\ref{fig:chart} shows relationships between the SPN, SNG, and SPB priors, the independent Laplace prior, and the multivariate normal prior.
+When $c = q = 1$, the SNG and SPB priors are equivalent and generalize the independent Laplace prior.
+In the limit as $c \rightarrow \infty$ or $q \rightarrow 2$, the SNG and SPB priors generalize the multivariate normal prior.
 The SPN prior does not generalize the Laplace prior or the multivariate normal prior, but is equivalent to the SNG prior with $c = 1/2$ when $\bs \Psi$ and $\bs \Omega$ are diagonal.